-Thank you, emails don't have to be long and involved.
-They just need to follow the guidelines for effective employee recognition so that they have maximum impact.
-Quick emails that thank an employee or coworker are treasured and show respect to the recipient.
-Here are several sample thank you emails that you can use as templates and tailor to meet your own needs.
+Thank you, emails don't have to be lengthy and involved.
+They just need to follow the guidelines for effective employee recognition so that they have maximum impact for the time you invested in writing them.
+Quick emails that thank an employee, coworker, or manager are treasured and show your respect to the recipient.
+Following are several sample emails that you can use as templates as you tailor these thank you emails to meet your own needs in your organization.

 Quick Thank You Emails

-In this email, the employee is thanking his or her supervisor for the opportunity to attend a training.
+In this email, the employee is thanking his supervisor for the opportunity to attend a training session.

 Just a quick note to thank you for the opportunity to attend the training session on dealing with conflict in the workplace.
 As a conflict-averse person, I thought the training would help sharpen my conflict resolution skills, and it did.